"One of the most responsive barristers."

 "Detailed and thorough in her preparation, she can digest a large number of documents quickly, and she can really get to the nub of an issue."

-Ranked in Chambers & Partners, Eleena Misra specialises in employment law, disciplinary/regulatory work and contract/tort claims.
+Ranked in Chambers & Partners and Legal 500, Eleena Misra specialises in employment law, disciplinary/regulatory work and contract/tort claims.
 Eleena has both broad and in depth expertise in dealing with complex disputes in both the private and public sector.
 She has been instructed on several judicial reviews for public sector bodies, especially in the field of healthcare and higher education.
 Chambers & Partners recognises Eleena for her expertise in the healthcare and education sectors with solicitors finding her both "very approachable” and "extremely thorough”.

 Recent unsolicited client feedback includes: